PathwayMerger/PathMe-Resources/README.rst

 PathMe Resources
 ================
-This package contains supplementary analysis conducted with PathMe.
-This supplementary analysis are located in the notebook folder.
+This package contains supplementary analyses conducted with PathMe.
+These analysss are located in the notebook directory.